VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **Cinderella is known as Rashin Coatie in Scotland, Zezolla in Italy, and Yeh-hsien in China**
+- ⚡ Daily fun fact: **The average price for a major league baseball game in 2004 is $19.82**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>